openai/gym/README.rst

-**Status:** Maintained, but new major features are intended.
+**Status:** Maintained, but new major features are not intended.
 See https://github.com/openai/gym/issues/2259 for more information.

 OpenAI Gym
 **********